Campaign Tools and Information

 Maps showing legislative, county, city, township, and school district boundaries are available through the Minnesota Secretary of State’s office.

-The “precinct finder” contains voting districts by street name and house number ranges.
+The precinct finder Opens a New Window. contains voting districts by street name and house number ranges.
 By looking up a certain address, users can identify various voting districts associated with that address.
 Voting districts include precinct, ward, MCD code, county number, congressional, legislative, state senate, judicial, county commissioner, city/township, school district and county determined special districts.

-You may purchase the precinct finder database from the Office of the Secretary of State using this order form.
+You may purchase the precinct finder database Opens a New Window. from the Office of the Secretary of State Opens a New Window. .

 |Registered Voter Lists